Updated: October 26, 2022

 I’ve been visiting Fairgrounds for a while now, and it’s one of my favorite places to get some work done and enjoy a good cup of Coffee.
 They have tasty breakfast sandwiches as well.
 You can also order flights of Coffee, tea, or kombucha to try a few different flavors!

 So far, the Fulton Market has been my preferred location.
-They’ve ventured out to other states as well, so if you’re in Milwaukee, Minneapolis, or LA, check them out.
+They’ve also ventured out to other states, so if you’re in Milwaukee, Minneapolis, or LA, check them out.

 Favorite drink: Vanilla Latte with coconut milk

-If you’re in the loop, make sure to check out Mojo Coffee.
+If you’re in the loop, check out Mojo Coffee.
 They are a New Zealand roaster that set up shop in Chicago as their first USA location.
 They have a few cafes around the loop area serving hand-crafted New Zealand-style coffee.

 Favorite drink: Vanilla Latte with oat milk

 Atmos opened in the middle of the pandemic and is Black and Latina-owned.
 The cafe is small but well-designed and cozy for my work-from-home peeps.
 I fell in love with their Abuelita latte, a combination of Mexican chocolate, cinnamon, and cayenne pepper.
 They’re always trying new and unique drinks and food offerings, so every visit is a pleasant surprise.

 Backlot is a coffee roaster with a fun community background and great drinks.
 Friendly baristas always greet us, and their cardamom latte is one of my favorites!
 Since it started in Evanston (Illinois), north of the city, their Chicago location is pretty far north.
 But you won’t regret the drive to Backlot if you have a car.